 HOLLYWOOD, Fla.
 (March 18, 2012) — People are living longer with and after a cancer diagnosis, making survivorship clinics and programs—as well as official guidelines and practices governing the care of survivors—an important emerging component of modern cancer care.
 Many institutions are looking to gather these resources into an easily understandable plan for their survivors.

-“Cancer survivors face a lot of unique and very specific challenges,” says Crystal S. Denlinger, MD - Attending Physician, Gastrointestinal Oncology, a medical oncologist at Fox Chase Cancer Center who will present on best practices in cancer survivorship at the NCCN 17th Annual Conference: Clinical Practice Guidelines & Quality Cancer Care™ on March 18.
+“Cancer survivors face a lot of unique and very specific challenges,” says Crystal S. Denlinger, MD - Assistant Professor, Gastrointestinal Oncology, a medical oncologist at Fox Chase Cancer Center who will present on best practices in cancer survivorship at the NCCN 17th Annual Conference: Clinical Practice Guidelines & Quality Cancer Care™ on March 18.
 “In oncology medicine, there has been a much more concerted effort to address these needs in a systematic way.”

 Denlinger has been leading efforts for the last five years to enhance survivorship care at Fox Chase—a founding member of the National Comprehensive Cancer Network (NCCN) and a national leader in the movement towards better survivorship care.
 She spearheaded the development of the Center for Survivorship at Fox Chase, which collects in-house and by-referral resources to provide comprehensive survivorship care to the Center’s patient population.